bannergraphic

 ** A mix of 2 works that may be performed in quad.

-When improvising on found instruments, I avoid using traditional mallets or mallet-like objects alien to the object itself (Mallets invariably will be used to trivialise the sound potential of the instrument.).
-I use only my hands, parts of the same object or the surface on which the object rests.
-In these recordings I used the black lid covers to strike each other or the plastic cubicles, the cubicles alone, in tandem or to strike each other, etc. The objects were scraped against the hard surface table.
-My dry, bare hands were used to rub, tapped, and snapped against the cubicles and lids.
+Improvising on found instruments, I avoid traditional mallets or mallet-like objects alien to the object itself as these easily trivialise, via performance practice, the object and performance.
+I use my hands, loose parts of the same object or the hard surface the objects rested upon.
+I used the black covers to strike each other or the plastic cubicles.
+I used the table they rested on as a strike or scraping surface.
+My dry, bare hands were used to rub, tap, and snap the cubicles and lids...

-I did not rehearse but for a few seconds before starting and then only to get a clearer idea of the improvisational direction for this session.
-With this 32 bit float technology I didn’t need to set levels.
-A mono mic was always within inches of the performance object.
-For simplicity and speed I used a Zoom H4Ne with an external mic powered by a power bank.
-After a session, the recorded data was transported to my MacBook Pro and Ableton Live on mini-chip.
+I did not rehearse but for a few seconds before recording and then only to get an idea of the performance direction for this track.
+With 32 bit float technology, I didn’t need to set levels.
+The excellent mono mic, an At4045, was always within inches of the found object.
+For simplicity and speed I used a Zoom H4Ne with this external mic all powered by a power bank.
+I wore headphones.
+After a session the recorded data was transported briskly to my MacBook Pro and Ableton Live on mini-chip.
+Recordings were made in an isolated, dead room.

-Moving left to right in the image below, processing routines used in Ableton Live were a simple gate (Softly), a stereo locator (Slow & Steady), an equaliser (EQ8), a phaser (Phasing) and a limiter (Upper Limit).
-The volume was controlled in this way too via the default mixer.
+Moving left to right in the image below (click to enlarge), the sound processing routines used in Ableton Live were a simple gate (Softly), a stereo locator (Slow & Steady), an equaliser (EQ8), a phaser (Phasing) and a limiter (Upper Limit).
+The volume was controlled via the default mixer.
 Most traditional editing rules were tossed due to the 32bit float tech.
-For example, every improv was edited at an absurd +12db base gain with no attention given to peaking high levels.
-The entire signal was limited to 0db, this naturally compressing the entire signal without clipping concerns.
+For example, every improv was edited at an absurd +12db base gain with no attention given to high peaking levels.
+The entire signal was master limited to 0db, this naturally compressing the entire signal without clipping concerns.

-The most useful routines were the gate processor (threshold, attack and release setting) adjusted in time throughout, often event by event, and then the phaser.
-Other processors were uniquely set for each improvisation, a default setting, remaining constant throughout except for in a few instances here and there.
-My established routine was to set global parameters/characteristics for an improv, including the start (base) parameters for the highly programmed modules, and then to move through the entire work while focusing on one module (one level), or on one aspect of a module.
-I might fine tune the smallest event characteristics using the “release” wheel on the gate processor and then return to the beginning using next, like the “threshold”or “attack” wheel parameter.
-I did not employ hard and fast rules in this regard—this describes a work tendency.
+The most used modules were the gate (threshold, attack and release settings) adjusted often event by event, and then the phaser treated likewise.
+Other processors were uniquely set for each improvisation, an arbitrary default setting that remained throughout a session except for in a few instances.
+My practice was to set global parameters/characteristics for an entire improv track and then to move incrementally through the entire work focusing on one module, one parameter, or on minute aspect of the same.
+I would fine tune the smallest event characteristics using, say, the “release” wheel on the gate processor throughout and then returned to the beginning to adjust another parameter.
+This describes a tendency, as I did not fixate on rules.

-While micro-editing a work (at the meta-performance stage) I remained “up close” allowing my intuition to dictate shifts.
-I’d occasionally listen to completed sections but this was mostly to reinstate continuity after a break.
-I mention this because, after editing the entire work myopically, I was repeatedly surprised how these adjustments disappeared sensibly into the original improvisation with the gratifying exception that they seemed to have a renewed presence.
-I have edited photos and video ad nauseam in the past where something analogous occurs.
+While micro-editing a work at the meta-performance stage I worked rapidly and “up close” allowing my intuition to dictate shifts.
+I’d occasionally listen to completed sections but this was mostly to reinstate continuity after a work break.
+I mention this because, after editing the entire work myopically, I was repeatedly surprised how this detailing disappeared sensibly into the original improvisation while providing a renewed overall presence.
+This happens analogously when editing photos and some video.

-Studying ceramics in my early 20s with Leonard Stach, I once complained to him that my ideas were often copied by other students and that it got under my skin.
-In a large common university ceramic studio, student and professors work is made, dried and fired in the same open space.
+Studying ceramics in my early 20s with Leonard Stach, I once complained to him that my ideas were being copied by other students and that it got under my skin.
+In a large common university ceramic studio, student's and professor's work is made, dried, glazed and fired in the same open space.
 Len’s response to my self-important question was “Don’t worry Dan.
 They’ll just f*** it up anyways.”
-He was right and I was over it soon after.
-Over time, I expanded this advize to include descriptions of my work methods ifor everything forming the philosophy to always work in the open.
-It may be useful to others.
-Working side by side with barely recognise great artist, Len Stach thus influenced me profoundly.
-Working this way with composers like Sal Martirano, even if he had his own home studio where he was building the fabulously innovative Sal-Mar Construction, likewise impacted me.
-My relationship with these two artists was exquisitely collegial.
-I toured with SM, his talented partner Dorothy performed my music and was a frequent guest at their home in Urbana.
-Dorothy’s generous father had been my first music composition teacher.
-None of these men had professional secrets.
+He was right and I was satisfied.
+Over time, I expanded this advise to include descriptions of my work methods in every area as I endeavored to form an attitude of openness.
+Working side-by-side with Len Stach at the UW-LaCrosse influenced me profoundly.
+Working this way with composers like Salvatore Martirano at the U of I, even if he had his own home studio where he was building the fabulously innovative Sal-Mar Construction, impacted me likewise.
+My relationship with these artists was exquisitely collegial.
+I toured with Sal, his talented partner Dorothy performed my music.
+I was a frequent guest at their home in Urbana.
+Dorothy’s generous father, Truman Dan Hayes, had been my first music composition teacher.
+None of these gifted men had professional secrets.
+DS060626